Servi-Car Exhaust (and why getting parts is so frustrating)

 I went back to the seller's website and clicked the "contact me when this part arrives" button.
 And then I waited.

-Three months later, after no response, I emailed the manufacturer directly.
+Three months later, after no response, I tried emailing the manufacturer directly.
 Their reply was, "These pipes will be back in production in a few months."

-Another several months go by, and I get an email from the seller saying my parts were in stock.
-I called on the phone to order them and was told, "There was some sort of mistake, these parts aren't available.
+Another several months go by, and I get an email from the seller saying the pipes were in stock.
+I called on the phone to order them and was told, "There was some sort of mistake, those pipes aren't available.
 I don't know why we emailed you."

 Six months later, still no word on availability.
 I sent another email to the manufacturer, and got the same response as before; the pipes will be back in production in a few months.

-Early in 2019, a Google search of "Servi-Car Exhaust" still brought up the same seller and manufacturer that didn't have the parts last year, and still don't have them.
-But they're still coming up on the top of Google's search page.
-Scrolling a little further down, I found a motorcycle parts company I had not heard of before, that advertises American made motorcycle parts.
+Early in 2019, a Google search of "Servi-Car Exhaust" still brought up the same seller and manufacturer that didn't have the parts last year, although they're on top of the search page.
+They're coming up first, but they still don't have the parts.